Harrison Barnes' Legal Career Advice Podcast - Episode 96

-One of the most important aspects of your legal career-and almost among the most mysterious to young attorneys and others working both inside and outside of law firms-is law firm economics.
-The economics of your particular law firm will have profound significance in terms of what happens with your legal career.
-Many legal careers end up being quite successful in certain law firm economic environments where they might fail in other economic environments.
-Smart attorneys and law students should have a good understanding of law firm economics before joining any law firm.
+One of the most important aspects of any legal career, and among the most mysterious to young attorneys, is law firm economics.
+The economics of your particular law firm will have a profound significance in terms of what happens with your legal career.
+Because of this, smart attorneys and law students should have a good understanding of law firm economics before joining any law firm.

-The problem with law firm economics is that very little exists out there to explain it.
-Law firms certainly do not tell their associates how the economics of their firms work.
-Many law firms do not even tell their partners how the economics of law firms work.
-Certainly this is something that is rarely if ever be taught in law school.
-Different law firms are built and operated in different ways; however, to succeed in a law firm you must have a good understanding-or at least follow-many of the unspoken rules that govern law firm economics.
+Law firm economics often confuse attorneys because they have very few ways of getting the information necessary to fully understand them.
+Law firms certainly do not tell their associates how the economics of their business work -- many do not even tell their partners.
+This is something that is rarely, if ever, taught in law school.
+Despite the drought of information, to succeed in a law firm environment, you must have a good understanding of many of the unspoken rules that govern law firm economics.

-A. The Importance of the Billable Hour To Law Firm Economics
+The Importance of the Billable Hour to Law Firm Economics

-It is important to be ever cognizant of the fact that most large and midsized law firms are run to be profit centers and to make as much money as possible.
+It is important to always be aware that most large and midsized law firms are run to be profit centers and to make as much money as possible.
 In this regard, the way law firms make money through their arrangements with clients must be understood.
-There are many different sorts of billing arrangements from fixed fee, to contingency.
-Nevertheless, in almost all cases large to midsized law firms prefer the billable hour approach.
+There are many different sorts of billing arrangements, from fixed fee to contingency.
+Nevertheless, in almost all cases, large to midsized law firms prefer the billable hour approach.

-Historically, law firms simply billed clients by what they perceived as the "value" of the work they were doing-or quoted a fee up front.
-In many cases law firms would quote a fee upfront and that would be what they charged.
-In still other cases, at the conclusion of a case a partner in the law firm might even look at the size of the file they and their associates had worked on an tell their secretary something to the effect of: "That feels like about a $2,000 file.
+Historically, law firms simply billed clients by what they perceived as the "value" of the work they were doing.
+Occasionally, law firms would quote a fee upfront and that would be what they charged.
+In still other instances, at the conclusion of a case a partner in a law firm might even look at the size of the file they and their associates had worked on an tell their secretary something to the effect of: "That feels like about a $2,000 file.
 Send them a bill for that."

-There was a point in time when the billing done by attorneys was not based on the billable hour.
-At some point not too long ago (within the past 40 years) a gradual transition occurred to lawyers basing the value of their time on the billable hour.
+There was a time when the billing done by attorneys was not based on the billable hour.
+Not too long ago (within the past 40 years), a gradual transition occurred to lawyers basing the value of their time this way.

 Because of this sweeping change, the legal landscape has been altered quite dramatically.
 Today, the economic engine inside most law firms is based on the billable hour.

 As an aside, I can tell you that I am not sure if this was the best move.
 In my position as a legal recruiter and having spent the past several years talking to countless attorneys on a daily basis, I do not think I have ever encountered a single situation where an attorney was told they were billing too much-or that they worked too much time on a single project.
-Conversely, I have encountered episode upon episode of the reverse occurring.
-Compensation and even many hiring and firing decisions inside most law firms are now based more on production than value produced for the client.
+Conversely, I have come across countless examples of the reverse occurring.
+Compensation and even many hiring and firing decisions inside most law firms are now based more on production than the value produced for the client.

-Generally-and indeed almost always-the law firm as an institution is almost never guilty of padding its bills and the time its associates work on various matters.
-I have never personally encountered an episode of this occurring.
+Law firms are almost never guilty of padding their bills and the time their associates work on various matters.
+I have never heard of an episode of this occurring.
 However, law firms do as institutions push both their partners and associates to pad their bills.
 Since the client is being charged on the basis of the billable hour, the client will receive an accurate bill for the hours reported by the attorneys who worked on a given matter.
 Whether or not this bill accurately reflects the amount of time necessary to complete a given task is another story.

-The organization of most American law firms is as follows.
-First, the law firm generally will have a least a few law clerks who are law students or waiting for bar results.
+Most American law firms are set up in the exact same way.
+First, the law firm generally will have a least a few law clerks who are law students or young attorneys awaiting bar results.
 In large law firms, most law clerks are called summer associates.
 Second, the law firm will have junior, midlevel and senior associates.
 Third, the law firm will have attorneys at a counsel level and partners.
-At the partner level, there may also be levels of partners such as income partners and equity partners.
-At each stage of your seniority with a law firm, your value to the law firm will change and the expectations the law firm has of you from an economic perspective will change.
+There may also be levels of partners, such as income partners and equity partners.
+At each stage of seniority within a law firm, your value will change and the economic expectations the law firm has of you will change.

 1. The Law Clerk

 Most organized law firms have law clerks.
-Law clerks are typically called summer associates in larger law firms; however, many large law firms employ clerks who are in school during the school year.
-The law clerk typically makes anything from no salary, to an hourly salary ranging from $10 to $50 an hour, to a weekly salary that can be in excess of $2,000/week in some of the larger law firms.
+Law clerks are typically called summer associates in larger law firms; however, many large law firms employ clerks during the school year, as well.
+The law clerk typically makes anything from nothing in smaller firms to a weekly salary that can be in excess of $2,000/week in some of the larger firms.

-The law clerk's purpose from the law firm's perspective is that it allows the law firm to do recruiting while simultaneously having the opportunity to "try before they buy".
-Law firms will generally use law clerks for tasks which are not necessarily profitable for the law firm but helpful to the firm nevertheless.
-For example, a summer associate may be used for research the firm needs done on an important matter.
-Or, a law clerk may be used during the summer or school year for mundane tasks that the firm does not want its associates working on.
+From the law firm's perspective, the purpose of the law clerk position is that it allows the law firm to do recruiting while simultaneously having the opportunity to "try before they buy."
+Law firms will generally use law clerks for tasks which are not necessarily profitable for the law firm, but usually helpful.
+For example, a summer associate may be used for research that the firm needs done on an important matter.
+A law clerk may also be used during the summer or school year for mundane tasks that the firm does not want its associates working on.

 One of the largest points of the summer associate and law clerk program, though, may be somewhat unspoken.
-A large reason I would argue that these programs even exist is so that law firms can evaluate whether law students can play the economic game inside of a law firm.
+I would argue that these programs exist because law firms need to evaluate whether law students can play the economic game inside of a law firm.

 A couple of years ago I received a telephone call from a summer associate inside a large Manhattan law firm who had just received their first review from their summer law firm.
-The law firm was unusually harsh on this summer associate and made several trivial comments about her attitude, "drive" and focus.
-In fact, the law firm said so many negative things I asked the summer associate to stop talking after 5 minutes or so.
-It was clear she would not get an offer to join the firm following the summer if she continued this way
+The law firm was unusually harsh on this summer associate and made several trivial comments about her attitude, drive and focus.
+In fact, the law firm said so many negative things I asked the summer associate to stop talking after five minutes or so.
+It was clear she would not get an offer to join the firm following the summer if she continued this way.

 "How many hours did you bill?"
 I asked.